semrush/intergalactic/website/docs/patterns/validation-form/validation-form.md

 ## Notice with error message

-For guidance on positioning the error message notice, consult the [Notice guide](/components/notice/notice).
+For guidance on positioning the error message notice, refer to the [Notice](/components/notice/notice).

 ## Validation messages